Naruto the Movie: Guardians of the Crescent Moon Kingdom: Plot

 After the battle is over, Michiru thanks Naruto for helping him understand "what really matters" and both he and Hikaru promise never to forget what they learned.
-In the aftermath of the battle, Kakashi's extreme exhaustion from overusing his Sharingan forces the team to stay at the Land of the Moon where they enjoy a vacation before they eventually leave to return home.
+In the aftermath of the battle, Kakashi's extreme exhaustion from overusing his Sharingan forces the team to stay at the Land of the Moon for two weeks where they enjoy a vacation and see Michiru and Hikaru's inauguration as the new King and Prince of The Land of the Moon before they eventually leave to return home.
 After the team leaves Michiru reveals to Hikaru that he will try to reconcile with Amayo now that he understands "what really matters."